 Unit IV: Common Childhood Conditions and Disorders Section A. Introduction to Child Disease Management 25.
 Acute/Chronic Disease Management and Principles of Diagnostic Testing 26.
 Prescribing Medications in Pediatrics 27.
 Complementary and Integrative Health in Pediatrics 28.
 Pediatric Pain and Fever Management Section B. Disease Management 29.
 Perinatal Disorders 30.
 Mental Health Disorders 31.
 Infectious Diseases 32.
 Common Genetic Disorders 33.
 Atopic, Rheumatic, and Immunodeficiency Disorders 34.
 Dermatologic Disorders 35.
 Eye and Vision Disorders 36.
 Ear and Hearing Disorders 37.
 Respiratory Disorders 38.
 Cardiovascular Disorders 39.
 Hematologic Disorders 40.
 Gastrointestinal Disorders 41.
 Genitourinary Disorders 42.
 Gynecologic Disorders 43.
 Musculoskeletal Disorders 44.
 Injuries and Toxic Exposures 45.
 Endocrine and Metabolic Disorders 46.
 Neurologic Disorders

-Dawn Lee Garzon Maaks, PhD, PNP-BC, CPNP-PC, PMHS, FAANP, Clinical Professor, Washington State University, Vancouver, Washington, Nancy Barber Starr, MS, APRN, BC (PNP), CPNP-PC, Pediatric Nurse Practitioner, Advanced Pediatric Associates, Aurora, Colorado, Margaret A. Brady, PhD, RN, CPNP-PC, Professor, School of Nursing, California State University Long Beach, Long Beach, California; Co-Director, PNP Program, School of Nursing, Azusa Pacific University, Azusa, California, Nan M. Gaylord, PhD, RN, CPNP, Associate Professor, College of Nursing, University of Tennessee, Knoxville, Tennessee, Martha Driessnack, PhD, PNP-BC, Associate Professor, School of Nursing, Oregon Health and Science University, Portland, Oregon and Karen Duderstadt, RN, PhD, CPNP, PCNS, Clinical Professor, Department of Family Health Care Nursing, University of California - San Francisco; Pediatric Nurse Practitioner, Children's Health Center, San Francisco General Hospital, San Francisco, California
+Dawn Lee Garzon, PhD, PNP-BC, CPNP-PC, PMHS, FAANP, Clinical Professor, Washington State University, Vancouver, Washington, Nancy Barber Starr, MS, APRN, BC (PNP), CPNP-PC, Pediatric Nurse Practitioner, Advanced Pediatric Associates, Aurora, Colorado, Margaret A. Brady, PhD, RN, CPNP-PC, Professor, School of Nursing, California State University Long Beach, Long Beach, California; Co-Director, PNP Program, School of Nursing, Azusa Pacific University, Azusa, California, Nan M. Gaylord, PhD, RN, CPNP, Associate Professor, College of Nursing, University of Tennessee, Knoxville, Tennessee, Martha Driessnack, PhD, PNP-BC, Associate Professor, School of Nursing, Oregon Health and Science University, Portland, Oregon and Karen Duderstadt, PhD, RN, CPNP, FAAN, Clinical Professor, Department of Family Health Care Nursing, School of Nursing, University of California, San Francisco, California; Children's Health Center, San Francisco General Hospital, San Francisco, California